Ball (gridiron football)

-In Canada and the United States, a football (also called a pigskin) is a ball, roughly in the form of a prolate spheroid, used in the context of playing gridiron football.
-Footballs are often made of cowhide leather, as such a material is required in professional and collegiate football.
-Footballs used in recreation, and in organized youth leagues, may be made of rubber, plastic or composite leather (high school football rule books still allow inexpensive all-rubber footballs, though they are less common than leather).
+In Northern America, a football (also called a pigskin) is a ball, roughly in the form of a lemon, used in the context of playing gridiron football.
+Footballs are often made of cowhide leather, as such a material is required in professional and collegiate football, although footballs used in recreation and organized youth leagues may be made of rubber, plastic or composite leather (high school football rule books still allow inexpensive all-rubber footballs, though they are less common than leather).

 History

 Early balls

 In the 1860s, manufactured inflatable balls were introduced through the innovations of English shoemaker Richard Lindon.
 These were much more regular in shape than the handmade balls of earlier times, making kicking and carrying easier.
 These early footballs were plum-shaped.

 Some teams used to have white footballs for purposes of night practice.

 The football changed in 1934, with a rule change that tapered the ball at the ends more and reduced the size around the middle.
 This new, sleeker ball made it much easier to handle, particularly for passers, while at the same time making the drop kick unreliable and obsolete.
 Hugh "Shorty" Ray, at the time a college football official and later the NFL's head of officiating, is generally credited with conceiving the pointed football.